chef/license-acceptance/README.md

       flag into a config file, passing a confirmation flag on the command line or something else.
     * There is no organization-level acceptance, only user-level acceptance.
 1. Multiple products can be accepted in a single license acceptance flow.
+1. If the license is not accepted the product will exit with code 210
+    * This is a randomly chosen number that enables tools like CI to handle license failures with specific behavior.
 1. If a tool is ran on a system that has accepted licenses and it installs a product onto a remote system, the set of existing license acceptances should be transfered to the remote system.
 If the remote system needs to accept new product licenses it should prompt for that acceptance on the originating system.